BLAKE3-team/BLAKE3/b3sum/what_does_check_do.md

 >>> open("abc\ndef", "w")
 ```

-Here's what we hash that file with `b3sum`:
+Here's what happens when we hash that file with `b3sum`:

 ```bash
 $ b3sum abc*